neevek/rstun/README.md

             Address ([ip:]port pair) to listen on, a random port will be chosen and binding to all network interfaces (0.0.0.0) if empty [default: ]

-    -d, --downstreams <DOWNSTREAMS>
+    -u, --upstreams <UPSTREAMS>
-            Exposed downstreams as the receiving end of the tunnel, e.g. -d [ip:]port, The entire local network is exposed through the tunnel if empty
+            Exposed upstreams as the receiving end of the tunnel, e.g. -d [ip:]port, The entire local network is exposed through the tunnel if empty

     -p, --password <PASSWORD>